ml-research/vlol-dataset-gen/README.md

   Muggleton [[2]](#2).
 - `replace_bk` (bool, False) -> If the bk for the dataset is already generated shall it be replaced?
   If false, it allows to use same bk for different visualizations.
-- `classification` (str, 'theoryx') -> The classification rule used for generating the labels of the dataset.
-  The following rules are available: 'theoryx', 'easy', 'color', 'numerical', 'multi', 'complex', 'custom'.
-  For more detailed information about the rules refer to the rule section.
-  Select custom rule to use your own personal rule.
-Therefore, define your own rule in \'example_rules/custom_rule.pl\'.
 - `max_train_length` (int, 4) -> The maximum number of cars a train can have.
 - `min_train_length` (int, 2) -> The minimum number of cars a train can have.

 Visualization:

 - `visualization` (str, 'Trains') -> The way we want to visualize the descriptions.
 Either as 'Trains' or ' SimpleObjects'.
 For comparison see images above.
 - `background` (str, 'base_scene') -> Scene in which the trains are set: 'base_scene', 'desert_scene', 'sky_scene'